Álvaro Pierri

 Álvaro Pierri (born 1953 in Montevideo, Uruguay) is a classical guitarist.
-He is a professor at the Universität für Musik und darstellende Kunst in Vienna.
+He is a professor at the University of Music and Performing Arts in Vienna.

 He received his early musical education from his mother, Ada Estades and aunt, Olga Pierri, on the guitar.
 Later he studied with Abel Carlevaro, the composer Guido Santórsola at the Uruguayan National Institute of Musicology.

-From the age of 11 he was already winning prizes in international guitar competitions, including 1st Prize in the International Guitar Competition in Buenos Aires, Argentina, 1st Prize in the International Guitar Competition in Porto Alegre, Brazil, and the gold medal at 18th International Competition by France Musique/Radio France in Paris.
+From the age of 11 he was winning prizes in international guitar competitions, including 1st Prize in the International Guitar Competition in Buenos Aires, Argentina, 1st Prize in the International Guitar Competition in Porto Alegre, Brazil, and the gold medal at 18th International Competition by France Musique/Radio France in Paris.